Connection and setup ESP8266 to Arduino IDE

 serial monitor

-To start working with the port, you need to open a new sketch and launch the serial monitor using the setup and the begin method, where in parentheses we indicate the communication speed with Arduino (115200) so that it opens at startup:
+To start working with the port, you need to open a new sketch and launch the serial monitor using the setup and the begin method, where in brackets we specify the communication speed with Arduino (115200), so that it opens when launched:

 void setup() {